pinapelz/blog.pinapelz.com/src/content/blog/umiguri.md

             <file>.mp3
             <file>.png
 ```
 The name of the outermost folder in `music` will be the genre name that appears in the game (basically a category).
-The other names don't really matter as long as your audio and jacket files are named correctly according to what it written in teh chart file.
+The other names don't really matter as long as your audio and jacket files are named correctly according to what it written in the chart file.
 UMIGURI will automatically parse through all your charts during the game's startup.

 ## Charting
 The tool for editing charts is called Margrete.
 You can grab it from the [same Download link as UMIGURI](https://umgr.inonote.jp/download).
 All the text however is in Japanese, so you'll need to rely on machine translations to get around it.